GREATER GLIDER

 Towards Two Billion Trees

-Part of our mission to Regenerate Nature includes our ambitious plan to save and grow two billion trees by 2030.
+Part of our mission to Regenerate Nature includes our ambitious plan to save and grow Two Billion Trees by 2030.
 Australia has the highest rate of deforestation in the developed world, and we cannot allow this rate of destruction to continue.
 We all need trees to survive, and we’re urging the Australian Government to take our nation from a deforestation hotspot to a leader in tree protection and restoration.
 Trees are our secret weapon against climate change and provide homes for our precious wildlife, including greater gliders.
 We’re working with our partners on-the-ground to find innovative solutions to ensure this iconic species remains in our forests for generations to come.

 Learn More